vercel/next.js/docs/api-reference/next/image.md

 }
 ```

-Alternatively, you can use the [loaderFile](#loader-configuration) configuration in next.config.js to configure every instance of `next/image` in your application.
+Alternatively, you can use the [loaderFile](#loader-configuration) configuration in next.config.js to configure every instance of `next/image` in your application, without passing a prop.

 ### fill